patel-rutvik/weatherApp/README.md

 # Weather
-A live weather app built using [OpenWeatherAPI](https://openweathermap.org/api).
+A live weather app built using HTML, CSS, Javascript, and [OpenWeatherAPI](https://openweathermap.org/api).

 ## Searching
 This application supports searching for specific city, anywhere in the world.
 Type the city you would like to search for: